 What Happens When Water Gets on the Inverter of Your Phone Charger?
+(5 Steps)

 So the inverter is the blocky device that your power cable plugs into.
 It’s necessary to charge most phones, tablets, laptops, and other electronic devices.

 This is because the electricity coming out of the wall is alternating current (AC) electricity.

 The inverter changes the flow of electricity from AC to DC.
 Without that change, you can’t charge the phone.

 All of this matters because the inverter actually has several significant components inside of it, and any of them can be damaged by water.
 This ultimately comes down to the conductive properties of water.